Higher-twist mechanism and inclusive gluon production in pion-proton collisions: CONCLUSIONS

-In this study the inclusive single gluon production via higher twist mechanism within perturbative and holographic QCD are calculated.
-For calculation of the cross section, the running and frozen coupling constant approaches are applied and infrared renormalon poles in the cross section expression are revealed.
-Infrared renormalon induced divergences is regularized by means of the principal value prescripton and the Borel sum for the higher twist cross section is found.
-It is observed that, the resummed higher-twist cross section differs from that found using the frozen coupling approximation, in some region, considerably.
-The following results can be concluded from the experiments; the higher-twist contributions to single gluon production cross section in the pion-proton collisions have important phenomenological consequences and therefore will helpful for detailed investigation dynamical properties of nuclon.
-Also the higher-twist gluon production cross section in the pion-proton collisions depends on the form of the pion distribution amplitudes and may be used for future study.
-Also the contributions of renormalon effects the dependence pion distribution amplitudes in this process is essential and may help to analyse experimental results.
-We compared frozen and resumed cross sections of the inclusive gluon production in the processes $\pi^{-} p \to g X$ and $\pi^{+} p \to g X$.
-Our calculations show in both cases, running and frozen coupling constant approaches that the inclusive gluon production cross section in the process $\pi^{-} p \to g X$ is suppress over the inclusive gluon cross section in the process $\pi^{+} p \to g X$.
-Notice that, the inclusive gluon production spectrum can be measured with large precision, so results obtained in this study will helpful further tests for hadron dynamics at large $p_{T}$.
-As is seen from Eqs.(2.4,3.7) higher twist-cross sections in both cases are proportional with third order of $\alpha_{s}(Q^2)$, but the leading-twist is linearly proportional to $\alpha_{s}(Q^2)$.
-Therefore their ratios is strongly depend on the $\alpha_{s}^2(Q^2)$.
-Further investigations are needed in order to clarify the role of higher-twist effects in QCD.
-In hadron-hadron collisions, inclusive gluon production at large transverse momentum can serve as a short distance in the probe of the incident hadrons.
-Especially, the future experimental measurements will provide further tests of the dynamical properties of large-$p_T$ hadron production beyond the leading twist.
+Concerning the study of the higher-twist contribution, it is primarily important to analyze its relative magnitude of contribution compared to the leading-twist contribution, since only leading-twist diagrams are commonly considered in usual studies of the hadron-hadron collision.
+However, in our studies the difference of the higher-twist results for the frozen and running coupling constant approaches have been studied with importance.
+The following results can be concluded from the experiments: the higher-twist contributions to single gluon production cross-section in the pion-proton collisions have important phenomenological consequences.
+Therefore, they will be helpful for detailed investigation of the dynamical properties of the nucleon.
+Also, the higher-twist gluon production cross-section in the pion-proton collisions depends on the form of the pion distribution amplitudes and may be used for future study.
+Moreover, the contributions of renormalon effects within holograpich QCD in these process are essential and may help to analyze experimental results.
+We compared frozen and resumed cross-sections of the direct gluon production in the processes $\pi^{-} p \to g X$ and $\pi^{+} p \to g X$.
+Our calculations show in both cases running and frozen coupling constant approaches where the inclusive gluon production cross-section for the process $\pi^{-} p \to g X$ is suppress over the direct gluon production cross-section of the process $\pi^{+} p \to g X$.
+Note that the direct gluon production spectrum can be measured with large precision, so results obtained in this study will be helpful further tests of the hadron dynamics at large $p_{T}$.
+As is seen from Eqs.(2.4) and (3.7) higher-twist cross-sections in both cases are proportional to the third power of $\alpha_{s}(Q^2)$, but the leading-twist is linearly proportional to $\alpha_{s}(Q^2)$.
+Therefore, their ratios strongly depend on the $\alpha_{s}^2(Q^2)$.